Empirical Characteristic Function Method for Leverage Effect and Volatility of Volatility: Estimation and Feasible Inference: Simulation studies

 \subsection{Simulation design}

 We consider the following models for the log-price process $X$ and the volatility process $\sigma^2$:

-where, $W$ and $V$ are two mutually independent standard Brownian motions; $L$ is a strictly symmetric stable L$\acute{\text{e}}$vy process with Blumenthal-Getoor index $\beta$; and $J_t=\sum_{i=1}^{N_t} Y_{i}$ is a compound Poisson process where $N_t$ is a Poisson process with intensity $\lambda'$ and $Y_i\stackrel{i.i.d}\sim N(0, 0.01^2)$.
-The continuous part of $X$ in \eqref{sim:model} is a Heston model, while the discontinuous part consists of a possible infinite variation jump $L$ and a finite jump part $J$.
-We fix $T=1$, for which the time unit is measured in month.
-For matching the trading scheme in the real financial market and mimic the high-frequency data analyzed in the empirical studies in Section \ref{sec:emp}, we suppose that each month has a total number of 21 trading days, and within each trading day, the number of observations is 130, corresponding to sampling every 3 minutes within a 6.5-hour trading day.
-Given these considerations, we set $n=2730 (21\times 130)$, and repeat the simulation 1000 times.
-The same model was also considered by \cite{AFLWY2017} and \cite{LLL2018}, and we use the same parameter setting therein.
-Namely, $X_0 = 0$, $\sigma_0^2 = 0.02$, $v=0.05$, $\lambda' = 3$, $\theta=0.02$, $\zeta= 5$\footnote{By ensuring the Feller condition $2\zeta\theta>\eta^2$, the volatility process can be guaranteed to be strictly positive.}.
-For the values of $\rho, \eta$ and $\gamma$, we will consider different selections for robustness check, and they will be specified later.
-In model \eqref{sim:model}, the true leverage effect to be estimated turns to be $\eta \rho \int_{0}^{1} \sigma_t^2dt$, and $\eta^2\int_{0}^{1} \sigma_t^2dt$ for the volatility of volatility.
-We use Riemann's sum to approximate the integrated volatility $\int_{0}^{1} \sigma_t^2dt$ for all experimental studies.

-For the estimation of leverage effect, several estimators have been proposed under different settings.
+where $W$ and $V$ are two independent standard Brownian motions; $L$ is a strictly symmetric stable L$\acute{\text{e}}$vy process with Blumenthal--Getoor index $\beta$; and $J_t=\sum_{i=1}^{N_t} Y_{i}$ is a compound Poisson process, where $N_t$ is a Poisson process with intensity $\lambda'$ and $Y_i\stackrel{i.i.d}\sim N(0, 0.01^2)$.
+The continuous part of $X$ in \eqref{sim:model} is a Heston model, while the discontinuous part consists of a possible infinite variation jump component $L$ and a finite jump component $J$.
+We fix $T=1$, with time measured in months.
+To match trading schemes in real financial markets and mimic high-frequency data, we assume that each month has 21 trading days and that each trading day has 130 observations, corresponding to sampling every 3 minutes during a 6.5-hour trading day.
+Given these considerations, we set $n=2730$ $(21\times 130)$ and repeat the simulation 1000 times.
+The same model was also considered by \cite{AFLWY2017} and \cite{LLL2018}, and we use the same parameter setting.
+Specifically, $X_0 = 0$, $\sigma_0^2 = 0.02$, $v=0.05$, $\lambda' = 3$, $\theta=0.02$, and $\zeta= 5$\footnote{The Feller condition $2\zeta\theta>\eta^2$ ensures that the volatility process is strictly positive.}.
+For $\rho, \eta$, and $\gamma$, we consider different choices for robustness checks; these choices are specified below.
+Under model \eqref{sim:model}, the true leverage effect is $\eta \rho \int_{0}^{1} \sigma_t^2dt$, and the true volatility of volatility is $\eta^2\int_{0}^{1} \sigma_t^2dt$.
+We approximate the integrated volatility $\int_{0}^{1} \sigma_t^2dt$ by a Riemann sum in all simulation studies. \ignore{ For the estimation of leverage effect, several estimators have been proposed under different settings.
 Without the consideration of jumps, the spot volatility can be estimated by

 for $i=0,...,n-k_n$.
-By using the increments within non-overlapping time intervals, \cite{WM2014} proposed the following leverage effect estimator:
+Using increments over non-overlapping time intervals, \cite{WM2014} proposed the following leverage effect estimator:

 where $\tau_{j}^n:= t_{jk_n}^n$ and $\tau_{j+}^n:=t_{jk_n+}^n$ for $j=0,...,\lfloor n/k_n \rfloor-1$.
 We name this estimator as ``$\text{Lev-WM14}$".
 In \cite{AJ2014}, the proposed estimator takes the following form: